anicca048/Kebab/Readme.md

 	which parses MaxMind GeoLite2 databases, and GeoIP2-dotnet which handles both the use of the web API, and the static lookups through the MaxMind-DB-Reader-dotnet library.
-Both parts of the API are published for free under the OpenSource Apache
+Both parts of the API are published for free under the open source Apache
 	License, Version 2.0, while the database is published for free under custom licensing terms.
 You can read more about their products and projects on the MaxMind site here: